-78. At the point of sale, Plaintiffs and Class members did not know, and had no reason to know, that the Products contained non-functional slack-fill as set forth herein.
-Defendant only partly fulfilled its bargain with Plaintiffs and Class members, as Plaintiffs and Class members bargained to receive a functionally full container but instead received a container with non-functional slack-fill.
+- 69. At the point of sale, Plaintiffs and Class members did not know, and had no reason to know, that the Products contained non-functional slack-fill as set forth herein, and would not have bought the Products at the given prices had they known the truth about them. - 70.
+Defendant's Product packaging was a material factor in Plaintiffs' and Class members' decisions to purchase the Products and pay the advertised price for them because reasonable consumers would attach importance to the quantity of food they believe they are purchasing.

-- 79. Defendant's Product packaging was a material factor in Plaintiffs' and Class members' decisions to purchase the Products because reasonable consumers attach importance to the quantity of food they believe they are purchasing. - 80.
-Plaintiffs and the Class reasonably relied on the size of the Products' packaging to infer how much food they were purchasing and reasonably believed that the bags were filled as closely to capacity as functionally possible (i.e., were functionally full).
+71. Plaintiffs and the Class reasonably relied on the size of the Products' packaging to infer how much food they were purchasing and reasonably believed that the bags were filled as closely to capacity as functionally possible.
 The FDA has explained why such reliance is reasonable: